validator/validator/README.md

 ## Build instructions

-Follow the steps below to build, test, and run the checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the checker Web UI.
+Follow the steps below to build, test, and run the vnu checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the vnu checker Web UI.

   1. Make sure you have git, python, JDK 8 or above and [ant](https://ant.apache.org/manual/install.html) installed.